ROMA Hike: A Great Ridge Hike to See 3,000m Summits, Sea of Clouds, and Old Trees in Taiwan

 While continuing my hike, I heard shriek being let out from hikers in front of me.
 It turned out they saw a rainbow out of somewhere.
 I still don’t understand what they had seen, but whatever they saw must be amazing, which add up an extra wonder we had on this hike.

-After the silver grass fields, the trail turned into a very steep one, and we had to grab the ropes for several descending.
-If it were raining at that time, this part of trail would turn into a muddy nightmare, slippery and difficult to descend.
-This part is also challenging for knees, so please wear knee braces if necessary.
+After the silver grass land, the trail turned into a very steep one again, and we had to grab the ropes to help us descend.
+If it were raining at that time, this part of trail would turn into a muddy nightmare, slippery and difficult to hike.

 Cross the River before Calling It A Day

 Finally, we reached our last challenge before finishing the hike, because we were back to Yousheng River, just like how we got started.
 Some of our hiking mate said their feet got wet even though they wore a pair of rainboots.
-I wore rainboots, too, but I also wore a pair of rain pants and I used my rain pants to cover the lower parts of my boots.
-So, my feet managed to maintain dry.
+I wore rainboots, too, but I also wore a pair of rain pants which helped prevent water from getting inside my boots.

-When you cross the river, it can be very slippery to step on the rocks in the river.
+When you cross the river, it can be very slippery to step on the rocks.
 Some of our hiking mates slipped here.
-Since this is the last part of the hike, it doesn’t matter if your feet get wet, because you are about to finish this delightful hike.
+Since this is the last part of the hike, it doesn't matter if your feet get wet, because you are about to finish this delightful hike.

 We had to climb over the fence to get back to our bus.